 DPX/Cin: The Cineon file format was created to hold the logarithmic color film scans from a process called telecine.
 It was eventually replaced by DPX, which added a few more features.
 It’s fairly unlikely that you’ll encounter a Cineon file, but DPX is very common.
 These are uncompressed and typically have 10 bits per channel (30 bits per pixel).
 Although a DPX with an alpha channel is unusual, it is permitted in the specification.
 A DPX file will almost always be in log color.

 OpenEXR: A file format developed by Industrial Light and Magic (ILM) specifically for visual effects, OpenEXR usually holds 16-bit float data, but it can also hold 32-bit float.
-The usual assumption is that EXR files are linear, but you shouldn't take that as a given—not every CG artist understands linear workflow, so it is not impossible that you might receive EXRs encoded with the sRGB gamut.
+The usual assumption is that EXR files are linear, but you shouldn’t take that as a given—not every CG artist understands linear workflow, so it is not impossible that you might receive EXRs encoded with the sRGB gamut.
 Like tiff, EXR can contain an arbitrary number of channels.
 Nuke is set up to handle these channels easily, but Fusion has some idiosyncrasies when it comes to the extra channels.
 It can also have multiple ‘parts,’ which can be loaded from disk independently as though they were separate files.
 There will be more information about that in the CG integration chapter.

 EXR supports several varieties of compression, both lossless and lossy, and it can even compress individual channels with different algorithms and have channels with different bit depths.